 - Freeze Frame Festival (Winnipeg – March 8-15, 2020) – This is an international film festival for kids of all ages.
 It features quality films from all over the world chosen to entertain and challenge children to think about issues and situations not normally explored in mainstream media.
 Kids also have the opportunity to mingle with world-class filmmakers in the various workshops scheduled during the eight-day festival.

-- Winnipeg Scottish Festival – (Winnipeg, Dates to be announced) – This is a festival of Scottish heritage.
-For 20 years now, the event has brought together the best bagpipers and drummers all over the Prairies and from BC, Ontario, Minnesota and North Dakota to compete for prizes.
+- Winnipeg Scottish Festival – (Winnipeg, Dates to be announced) – For 20 years now, the event has brought together the best bagpipers and drummers all over the Prairies and from BC, Ontario, Minnesota and North Dakota to compete for prizes.
 There are also vendors and cultural displays aside from the contests.
 Admission is free.